The National Choir Competition 2025, with a competing choir performing on stage

 • Creative Interpretation Award - The choir that demonstrates the most original and imaginative approach to their chosen repertoire.
 Judges will look for unique arrangements, inventive staging and artistic risk-taking that brings fresh perspective to the music.

-The winning choirs awarded the Grand Prize for Musical Excellence in the Junior and Senior competition will be invited to attend Barnardo’s Young Supporters’ Concert at the Royal Albert Hall in November 2026.
+The winning choirs awarded the Grand Prize for Musical Excellence in the Junior and Senior competition are invited to attend Barnardo’s Young Supporters’ Concert at the Royal Albert Hall in November 2026.

 Children raising money for Barnardo's during the yearly Big Toddle event